 When your employer gives you company stock, the grant typically arrives first as restricted stock units, or RSUs.
 Each unit represents a share of stock you will receive in the future.
-You’re restricted from selling the stock until it is given to you on a specified date.
+You’re restricted from selling restricted stock until it is given to you on a specified date.
 These stock awards to employees are different than restricted shares that securities laws prohibit the owners from selling.
 Tax reporting on sales of the RSUs depends on when you sell them.

 You can make an election on your tax return and with your company to have tax assessed in the year RSUs are granted, rather than upon vesting.
 This is called a Section 83(b) election.
 By making this choice, the market value of the stock shares at the time they are granted is added to your taxable wages, regardless of the restrictions.
 No additional tax is due on the vesting date.